Catalyst Connection Receives $2 Million ARC POWER Grant to Help Create Pathways to Employment in Advanced Manufacturing

 Our Forging Your Future project is introducing a comprehensive, three-tiered training plan to arm Appalachians with the crucial skills needed for cutting-edge manufacturing sectors, such as:

-• Robotics
+• Robotics technologies

-• Automation and machine learning
+• Automation and machine learning systems

-• National defense supply chain
+• National defense supply chains

 Participants will embark on a structured training journey: